-In an attempt to find out what the deal is, I sat down with a couple of friends who use Kik Messenger.
+In an attempt to find out why people are using a messaging app riddled with security flaws, I sat down with a couple of friends who use Kik Messenger.
 Here’s what they had to say.

 ANGIE: [laughs] My 16-year-old siblings almost only use Kik.
 So it was mostly for them.